Ash Dieback

 What action are we taking?

-In order to protect public safety, the Trust is carrying out the selective felling of Ash trees which pose a threat to public and permissive footpaths, bridleways, roads, car parks and boundaries of neighbouring properties on the sites we manage.
+In order to protect site visitors we carry out selective felling of Ash trees which pose a threat to public on Trust owned sites, or sites where we are responsible for woodland management.
+These may include trees located in proximity to permissive footpaths, bridleways, roads, car parks and boundaries of neighbouring properties.

-All Surrey Wildlife Trust sites with Ash trees are likely to be affected by the disease.
+All Surrey Wildlife Trust managed or owned sites with Ash trees are likely to be affected by the disease.

-We prioritise felling during winter, outside of the bird nesting season, to minimise the impact on the environment and wildlife.
+Wherever possible, the felling of affected trees takes during winter, when many species are dormant or absent and outside of bird nesting season.
+This minimises the impact on the environment and wildlife.

-We will continue to carry out ecological surveys on all the areas identified for selective felling to ensure the appropriate methodology and mitigation measures are followed.
+Ecological surveys are carried out on all areas identified for selective felling to ensure the appropriate methodology and mitigation measures are followed.
+Where appropriate the Trust also liaises with interested parties including bat, Badger, butterfly, Dormouse and botanical groups.

-Opening rides and glades will bring more light to the forest floor, so we may see more butterflies, orchids and other species benefitting longer term.
+Opening rides and glades brings more light to the forest floor, so we may see more butterflies, orchids and other species benefitting longer term.

-Those ash saplings that are not resistant to the disease will die within a few years and will not pose a safety risk due to their limited size.
+Those Ash saplings that are not resistant to the disease will die within a few years and do not pose a safety risk due to their small size.